-Moderate to high quality evidence finds small relationships between increased paranoia and low self-esteem or increased externalising attributional bias (incorrectly holding others responsible for negative events).
+Moderate to high quality evidence finds small to medium-sized relationships between increased paranoia and low self-esteem or increased externalising attributional bias (incorrectly holding others responsible for negative events).
+Increased paranoia was also associated with seeing others as controlling, dangerous, and rejecting.
 Compared to controls, people with psychosis and persecutory delusions show a medium-sized effect of more externalising attributional bias, a large effect of low explicit (conscious) self-esteem, and a small to medium-sized effect of low implicit (unconscious) self-esteem.
 Compared to people with depression, people with psychosis and persecutory delusions show a large effect of more externalising attributional bias, a large effect of more explicit self-esteem, with no differences in implicit self-esteem.
 Compared to people with psychosis without persecutory delusions, people with psychosis and persecutory delusions show a medium-sized effect of more externalising attributional bias, with no differences in explicit or implicit self-esteem.
-There were also small effects that people with psychosis and delusions require less information to form conclusions and display more extreme responding than people with psychosis without delusions.

 Green - Topic summary is available.

 Red - Topic summary has no current systematic review available.